Elilgo324/ZeroHex/README.md

 There is a potential to mine from it more games.

 ### Our Datasets
-We produced, among the resy, the following datasets:
+We produced, among the rest, the following datasets:
-- files of all the players according their rank (for instance, the file 1234.txt belongs to a player with rank 1234) Clearly, the rank function isn't one to one, and thus there can be multiple players with the same rank.
+- Files of all the players according their rank (for instance, the file 1234.txt belongs to a player with rank 1234) Clearly, the rank function isn't one to one, and thus there can be multiple players with the same rank.
-- files of all the players according their rank, when the name of the player is at the first line.
+- Files of all the players according their rank, when the name of the player is at the first line.
-- the files used to train the humanized agents, separated.
+- The files used to train the humanized agents, separated.
-- the original bunch from littlegolem.
+- The original bunch from littlegolem.
-- the records of the games between our agent and wolve.
+- The records of the games between our agent and wolve.

-## Rivals
+## Work Components
 Our work contains, among the rest, the following components:
--
+- The code of the modified and the original agents.
+It contains the original files to create and train the original agent.
+The file compare.py can be run by 'compare.py model1 model2' to compare the models.
+The file learning.py can be run by 'learning.py' to train the agent to fit the rank of a banch of games.
+- The convertor contains scripts to handle and arrange the original games records.
+- The evaluation tool can be used to evaluate the accuracy of predicting the next move given a board state.
+It can be run by 'eval.py'.
+Notice that the paths and games are hard coded inside (and can easily be modified).
+- The gui that can be used by human to play against the agents.
+The original application had some bugs in it, that we fixed in this version.

 ## Rivals
 Find more agents to test against here https://github.com/cgao3/benzene-vanilla-cmake.